-Flying with a breastfeeding baby for the first time can be stressful!
-You may be wondering – what do you need to bring for breastfeeding on a plane?
+Breastfeeding on a plane for the first time can be stressful!
+Before your first flight with your baby, you may be wondering – what do you need to bring for breastfeeding on a plane?
 What are the rules about bringing a breast pump or breast milk on a plane?
 What if someone gives you a hard time about breastfeeding your baby on the plane in your seat?

 Breastfeeding on a Plane – Can you Nurse in your Seat?

-However, each airline has their own policy.
-Before you leave, Google the same of your airline + “breastfeeding policy.”
+If your airline is not listed above, simply Google the name of your airline + “breastfeeding policy.”
 Usually, it will be posted on their website, and you can print it out to bring with you.
-For example, here is United’s breastfeeding policy, which clearly states that you can nurse in your seat or the lavatory, whichever you prefer.

 What if I Need to Pump on a Plane?
 Can I Pump in My Seat?

-In most cases, yes.
-The easiest place to pump is in your seat, and most airlines will allow it.
+In most cases, yes you can pump on a plane.
+The easiest place to pump on is in your seat, and most airlines will allow it.
 (Again, it’s a good idea to print out their policy before you leave).

-Most of the time, because the plane is so loud and everyone is facing forward, most people won’t notice you or know what you’re doing.
-If it’s possible to arrange it so that you’re in a window seat, that will give you the most privacy, but that’s obviously not always possible.
+Most of the time, because the plane is so loud and everyone is facing forward with earbuds in, most people won’t notice you or know what you’re doing.
+Sitting in a window seat will give you the most privacy to pump on an airplane, but that’s obviously not always possible.

 - Before you leave, when you’re packing your pumping gear, pack everything you need for each pumping session in its own ziploc bag.